RagnarB83/ash-documentation/docs/surfacescan.rst

 Parallelization
 ######################################################

-- calc_surface is not yet fully parallelized.
+- calc_surface is fully parallelized for both unrelaxed/relaxed and 1D/2D scans.
-- Unrelaxed 1D and 2D scans can use runmode='parallel'.
+- Use runmode='parallel' and provide as many numcores as you have available.
-- Relaxed 2D scans are NOT yet parallelized
+- Make sure to turn off theory parallelization (almost never desired) by setting theory.numcores=1

 ######################################################
 How to use